glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 - `fg` brings a program running in the background to the foreground

 ### Windows basics
-Download **TODO** into a directory of your choice and unzip it using your file explorer.
+Since you are on Windows, you will use the *Anaconda prompt* that is installed with Conda.
+In this terminal, the commands are different from those of UNIX.

-If you are on Windows, you will use the *Anaconda prompt* that is installed with Conda.
-The commands are different from those of a UNIX terminal.
+Download **[LINK TO ZIP]()** into a directory of your choice, unzip it using your file explorer and change the current directory of the *Anaconda prompt* to this new directory.

-In order to go in the directory where you have just extracted the different files, there are several commands:
+You can find several commands to manipulate files and the current directory of your prompt in the following:

-- If you are not on the right disk, you just have to type the right one in the prompt:
+- If you are not on the desired disk, you just have to type its name in the prompt:

 ```
 C:\Users>D: